confluentinc/demo-change-data-capture/README.md

    > **Note:** This is different than Kafka cluster API keys.

-1. Update the `.env` file for the following variables with your credentials.
+1. Update the `.accounts` file for the following variables with your credentials.

    ```bash
     CONFLUENT_CLOUD_EMAIL=<replace>